If you weren’t paying close attention, you might have missed Alexandre Giroux’s time in an Oiler sweater altogether.

 Click Here to visit our NHL main page “Too Many Men” – Fansided’s Hockey Home on the Internets

-Topics: Alexandre Giroux
+Tags: Alexandre Giroux